ericmoritz/wsgirouter/README.rst

 you can apply WSGI middleware to it.

 I built this project because no WSGI URL dispatcher seemed to do what I wanted.
-They were either didn't use WSGI apps directly, too complex (Routes) or didn't support URL variables (urlrelay, wfront).
+They either didn't use WSGI apps directly (Routes), were too complex (Routes) or didn't support URL variables (urlrelay, wfront).

 Usage
 ======